 Spring in Winnipeg marks the unofficial start of outdoor projects.
-For office properties, strata complexes, and homeowners managing shared grounds, a focused spring yard cleanup in Winnipeg clears winter debris, reduces hazards, and prepares landscaping for the growing season.
+For home or office properties, strata complexes, and homeowners managing shared grounds, a focused spring yard cleanup clears winter debris, reduces hazards, and prepares landscaping for the growing season.
 Renting a bin simplifies the job; crews or tenants can deposit brush, old planters, and renovation debris in one place while local haulers handle disposal responsibly.

 What is a spring yard cleanup?